 We also considered the additional power supply for the high frequency biasing.
 This is because we do not have sufficient information of required specification of the power supply for the frequency response or the slew rate.
 Now we have a power supply up to 100 kHz.
 For the high bias power supply with the frequency higher than 100 kHz, we need radio-frequency (RF) power source.
 In addition, we need a matching circuit and/or an impedance transformer circuit.
-At the end of 2015 fiscal year, the matching circuit which can be useable up to 30 MHz has been prepared.
-It is planned that the power supply system is composed of small amplitude RF signal generator and RF amplifier up to 1 kW.
+The development of the circuits is challenging.
 After the bias experiment using the low frequency power supply, in the next fiscal year, we will develop the circuits.
-At the preliminary phase of the high frequency bias experiment, we will use the developed circuits and the high frequency RF power amplifier borrowed from the University of Tokyo under the collaboration program.
+At the preliminary phase of the high frequency bias experiment, we will use the developed circuits and the high frequency RF power supply borrowed from the other facilities.